L-X-T/sands-deep-dive/labs/01_components.md

     ng g c shared/controls/tab --export
     ```

-2. Please make sure that the _SharedModule_ is both declared and exported as the _SharedModule_.
+2. Please make sure that both components are both declared and exported as the _SharedModule_.

 3. Open the generated ``tab.component.ts`` file and add a ``title`` and a ``visible`` property: